-Important: AWS Free Tier benefits cover the aggregated billable total of your usage for all AWS Regions together, and not each Region individually.
+Important: AWS Free Tier benefits cover the aggregated billable total of your usage for all AWS Regions together, but not each Region individually.

-Delete, shut down, or terminate any resources that you don't want to be billed for
+Delete, stop, or terminate any resources that you don't want to be billed for

-After identifying the AWS resources that are incurring charges, you can stop the billing for these resources by doing either of the following:
+After identifying the AWS resources that are incurring charges, you can stop the billing by deleting, stopping, or terminating the resources.

-- Delete, shut down, or terminate the resources on your account.
-For information on how to delete, shut down, or terminate resources that aren't covered by the free tier, see How do I terminate all my resources before closing my AWS account?
+For information on how to delete, stop, or terminate resources that aren't covered by the free tier, see How do I terminate active resources that I no longer need on my AWS account?